By Salvatore Landolina & Kris Voakes

 Ranieri insisted at the weekend that his mind is on the job of getting Inter back on their feet, despite the constant speculation over his future.

 "My position?
 The important thing is Inter, I try to do the best for the team," Ranieri told Sky Sport Italia after the Catania draw.
 "I have a two-year contract [of which 15 months remains] and I hope to stay.
 I think about working and doing the best I can.
 This is not a simple case, but I believe."

-However, Villas-Boas is seen as a more viable long-term option, with his dismissal from Chelsea now freeing him up to move in the summer.
+However, Villas-Boas is seen as a more viable long-term option, and with his dismissal from Chelsea now freeing him up.
 He also remains highly thought of at Appiano Gentile, with several Nerazzurri players having sent consolatory text messages to him following his dismissal at the weekend, and he could soon find himself working with them at San Siro once more.